Kunle-Falayi/kfalayi.github.io/feeding-the-nation/README.md

-# Feeding-the-nation — Data journalism thesis
+# Feeding-a-nation — Data journalism thesis

 ## How I found this idea
 I wanted to write an original story, preferably one that contributes to the understanding of a simple subject with high importance in Africa.